benbrenson/isar/doc/user_manual.md

 Replace `<user>` with your user name.
 Use the tab character between the user name and parameters.

 ### Check out Isar and required meta-layers
+This section describes how to fetch and prepare the build environment by your own.

 ```
 BUILDDIR="build-relase"